caktus/guidebook/docs/testing/frontend.md

     :   -   This test will use JSX and will test a React component, so we need to import React and the React test utils.
-        -   We\'re testing a stateless functional component, so we need to import `react-functional` to wrap it in order to be able to test it.
+        -   We're testing a stateless functional component, so we need to import `react-functional` to wrap it in order to be able to test it.
         -   The fake data we just created.